shadiatonney/IT-HelpDesk-HomeLab/labs/lab02-wan-troubleshooting/README.md

 The `nslookup` command verified that DNS services are functioning correctly by resolving the domain name **google.com** into its corresponding IP address.

 These results confirm that the server is able to communicate with external internet services without network configuration issues.

+## Key Takeaways

+This lab demonstrates how basic network troubleshooting tools can be used to diagnose WAN connectivity issues.

+Key skills practiced in this lab include:

+- Testing internet connectivity using `ping`
+- Analysing network paths using `traceroute`
+- Verifying DNS resolution using `nslookup`
+- Documenting network diagnostics with screenshots

+These tools are commonly used by IT Help Desk and Network Engineers to quickly identify connectivity problems in enterprise environments.